 Bodybuilders that carry a good amount of muscle mass know that getting to look like a sumo wrestler and gaining a ton of fat is not needed in order to build muscle.
 Some bodybuilders’ weight vary only about 10 lbs during the whole year and they never gain too much fat – take Dexter Jackson or Jay Cutler (when he was competing) for example.
 Gaining too much weight means only one thing – that you are eating absolutely not needed amounts of calories.

 This is why it’s important to eat the right amounts of food, not to mention quality foods, not just when you cut down fat, but during the whole year.

 A great way of staying in anabolic state is to rotate your calories.
 Specifically, to have a high, medium and low calorie days achieved through consuming different amounts of protein, fats and carbs on different days.

-In this article we are going to take a look of a 2-week example diet plan based on calorie rotation.
+In this article we are going to take a look at a 2-week example muscle gaining plan based on calorie rotation.
 You can follow this plan throughout your whole off-season period.